jcbhmr/bikeshed-builder/README.md

 ![Python](https://img.shields.io/static/v1?style=for-the-badge&message=Python&color=3776AB&logo=Python&logoColor=FFFFFF&label=)
 ![Poetry](https://img.shields.io/static/v1?style=for-the-badge&message=Poetry&color=60A5FA&logo=Poetry&logoColor=FFFFFF&label=)

+This entire project hinges on 1) getting the `bikeshed` PyPI package to properly install, 2) creating a wrapper script that invokes the bikeshed CLI, and then 3) properly wrapping all that up with PyInstaller.
+There's also 4) get it to build on GitHub Actions and 5) uploading the public release artifacts.

 This project uses [Poetry](https://python-poetry.org/).
 [Python's packaging and dependency landscape is a mess.](https://chriswarrick.com/blog/2024/01/15/python-packaging-one-year-later/) Poetry is the most popular Python package manager (excluding plain `pip`).
 [Poe the Poet](https://poethepoet.natn.io/) is used as a task runner since [Poetry doesn't have a built-in task runner](https://github.com/python-poetry/poetry/issues/2496).

 ```sh